SaidElHachmy/class-manager/README.md

 ## 🧠 Tips for Better Use

-- Keep student names short for quick browsing
+- Keep student names short for easier browsing
 - Use notes to track behavior or reminders
-- Regularly update scores to monitor progress
+- Update scores regularly to monitor progress
+- Use gender emojis for quick identification

 ---